autorope/donkeycar/docs/faq.md

 * NVIDA TX2 - This was implemented with a webcam and used a teensy to control the motor/servos.
 I2c control of PCA9685 works as well.

-* Pi-Zero - Yes, Try following the steps for the PiB/B+.
+* Pi-Zero - Yes, try following the steps for the PiB/B+.
 They should work for the PiZero.

 ### After a reboot, I don't see the (donkey) in front of the prompt, and I get python errors when I run